oval Portuguese-cut amethyst - Georgiaoval Portuguese-cut amethyst - Georgia

 This 18th-century gilded wood table features an amethyst top as well as other gemstones.
 From the collection of the Palazzo Bonacossi.
 Photo by Sailko.
 Licensed under CC By-SA 3.0.

-Amethysts may appear similar to other popular transparent gemstones such as sapphires, spinels, and rhodolite garnets.
-However, since these gems occur rarely in purple colors, you're more likely to encounter amethysts misidentified as these rarer and more expensive stones.
-Nevertheless, these gems have notable differences in both optical and physical properties.
-Sapphires, spinels, and rhodolites all have higher refractive indices (RI), and spinels and rhodolites are also isometric.
-They also all have greater specific gravity values.
+Amethysts may look like other popular transparent gemstones such as sapphires, spinels, and rhodolite garnets.
+However, since these gems rarely occur in purple colors, you're more likely to encounter amethysts misidentified as these rarer and more expensive stones than vice versa.

-Natural amethyst receives its color from the presence of iron and other trace elements as well as natural irradiation.
-Amethysts may show color zoning, both uneven (unintentional) color distribution as well as color bands (intentional).
+Amethysts may also show color zoning, both uneven (unintentional) color distribution as well as color bands (intentional).

 hourglass amethyst - Morocco